circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ## Validate Every Configuration Change

-To catch CircleCI config errors as you build your full `config.yml` file, it is possible create a git pre-commit hook to validate `~/.circleci/config.yml` that, when pushing to git, will run the
+To catch CircleCI config errors as you build your full `config.yml` file, it is possible create a Git pre-commit hook to validate `~/.circleci/config.yml` that, when pushing to git, will run the
 `circleci config validate` command that is available to every build.

-See the [Using the CircleCI CLI]({{ site.baseurl }}/2.0/local-jobs/) document for complete information about the `circleci` command and then check out [this blog post](https://circleci.com/blog/circleci-hacks-validate-circleci-config-on-every-commit-with-a-git-hook/) about creating the Git hook.
+Check out [this blog post](https://circleci.com/blog/circleci-hacks-validate-circleci-config-on-every-commit-with-a-git-hook/) about creating the Git hook.

 ### Running A Build